Craig44/systematicsurvey/README.md

-# spatialsurvey
+# Two dimensional systematic survey estimators
-An R package containing a range of estimators for the mean or total of a population.
+A R package containing a range of estimators for the mean or total of a population.
 The aim is to provide easy to use tools for two-dimensional systematic surveys that do not have design-based estimators.
 This is the case for two-dimensional systematic surveys with only a single primary sampling unit (PSU).
 ## Overview